mezlicabrera/FinalExamWebAPI/README.md

 I decided to use only one controller "ParticipantControler.cs".
 It contains all the methods for the CRUD functionality, the Search functionality, and the Reporting functionality.

+There is also only one model "Participant.cs" with the fields or information from the database.

+As the table was already created, wasn't necessary to create any migrations or updates to the database, just to set the ConnectionString in "appsettings.json".

 These are the ones that correspond to CRUD:

 1. public IActionResult PostParticipant(string FirstName, string LastName, string Gender, DateTime BirthDate, string EmailAddress)